aspencapital/UI-UX-Challenge/README.md

 ## Introduction
 Welcome to Aspen Capital's UI-UX Engineer challenge.
 This assignment will help us better assess your technical and design skills.
-You will be given XX days to work on this.
 We recommend that you focus on the requirements listed below and if time permitting - work on any additional features (of your own choosing).
 These additional features can be new, functional pieces within the application or even relevant design artifacts (wireframe, color palettes, etc.).

 ## Background
 For this exercise, imagine that Aspen owns several commercial real estate properties - all of which currently operate as a chain of coffee shops within the Portland metro area.
 The company has tasked you with designing and implementing a simple dashboard interface that will spatially display all of our commercial properties and provide access to information about each location.